RoboManipal-9-0/Libraries/BotBase/README.md

 Perform the following to make use of this library in your BotBase :
 - Include the library in your header file (\*.h file).
 You can check a sample header file [here](../FourSBase/FourSBase.h).
 - Inherit the class *BotBase* publicly.
 - You can define properties just for your bot.
-For example, the reverseDIRs array.
+For example, the reverseDIRs array in that file.
 - You must implement the following functions :
     - **void Move_PWM_Angle(int PWM, float angle_radians)** : Contains code to move your bot at a particular PWM and at a particular angle (in radians).
 It's suggested that you assign values to the *DIR_pins* (as *DIR_values*) and *PWM_pins* (as *PWM_values*).
     - It is suggested that you have a function to attach pins, in case you have properties that require Initialization.
 You may call the function **AddMotorDriverPins** in the BotBase class from it.
         - (Both the above methods have been implemented in the [FourSBase](../FourSBase/) library).
 - After that, include the library you're working on into the code and create an object for the class.
+Additionally, make sure that you've called the **setNumberOfWheelsTo** function to set the number of wheels (motors), it's suggested that you implement this in the constructors of the class.

 #### Examples
-We have already made some example libraries, just to show how to make your own libraries using the BotBase.
+We have already made some example libraries, just to show how to make your own libraries using the BotBase class.
-- **FourSBase** library: This library is for a four wheel omni, you can click [here](../FourSBase) to check it out.
+- **FourSBase** library: This library is for a four wheel base omni, you can click [here](../FourSBase) to check it out.